daaven100/Securing-On-Device-AI-From-Model-Probing-Attacks-Using-Autoencoder/README.md

 Each script has its required dependencies listed at the top of the file.
 Make sure to install them in your environment before running.

-You can download the datasets here:
+You can download all datasets used in this project here:  https://www.kaggle.com/datasets/drvoyager/model-probing-attack-dataset

 Make sure to update the dataset paths in the scripts as needed.

-## 2. ImageNet & CIFAR-10 Autoencoders
+## 2. ImageNet & CIFAR-10 Autoencoder

-Both ImageNet and CIFAR-10 pipelines use the same medium-term convolutional autoencoder (AE) architecture, designed to detect anomalies in sequences of model queries.
+The proposed model uses a convolutional autoencoder architecture, designed to detect anomalies in sequences of model queries.
 The AE monitors 600-query sequences and is trained to reconstruct benign behavior.
 High reconstruction error or stability deviations signal a potential attack.

 Each AE script performs the following:
 - Preprocessing